Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 This group includes:

-• steel meshes (reinforcing, wire);
+• steel mesh (reinforcing, wire);

-• fiberglass - for bulk reinforcement;
+• fiberglass – for volumetric reinforcement;

-• fiberglass meshes;
+• fiberglass mesh;

-• grids based on modern polymeric materials.
+• meshes based on modern polymer materials.

 In addition, fibrous varieties do not provide protection against bending and tensile stresses.

-The nuances of reinforcing concrete floors
+Nuances of reinforcement of concrete floors

 Principles of working with metal reinforcing mesh:

-• regardless of the technology used, the mesh must be placed in the thickness of the concrete.
+• Regardless of the technology used, the mesh must be placed in the thickness of the concrete.
 This will protect the steel from corrosion;

 • the base is primed in 2-3 working approaches;

-• joints are tied with knitting wire;
+• the joints are tied with knitting wire;

-• beacons are mounted on top of the reinforcement layer using metal U-shaped profiles;
+• Beacons are mounted on top of the reinforcement layer using metal U-shaped profiles;

 The screed is protected by a covering material and is protected for 5-7 days

-Features of reinforcement with plastic meshes
+Features of reinforcement with plastic mesh

 Features of the use of fiberglass materials

-Features of bulk reinforcement
+Features of volumetric reinforcement

-Concrete floor works
+Concrete floor installation work

 • reinforcement in one layer;

-• distribution of roller care products;
+• distribution of care products using rollers;

 • filling the seams with sealing profile materials.